MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

 **Prerequisites**
 Review the following requirements before you enable the **Exit the sequence** option:

--	At least one Email activity step is created in the sequence.
+-	At least one email activity step is created in the sequence.
 -	The sequence must be in inactive or revision state.
 - [Configure the email engagement feature](configure-email-engagement.md) in your organization before you start using this option for the email activity.